15 Best LinkedIn CRM Tools for 2026

 “It provides a convenient and easy-to-use front end for LinkedIn.
 It allows you to organize your LinkedIn data the way you want to see it.
 Managing your data through a CRM e.g., following leads, their posts and engaging with them is a boon, compared to native LinkedIn where it is a chore.
 Having everything in one place saves a lot of time and has helped my productivity.” – verified Coach.

-13. NetHunt CRM – For Gmail-native teams who want LinkedIn capture + CRM in one place
+13. NetHunt CRM – for Gmail-native teams who want LinkedIn capture + CRM in one place

 NetHunt is a CRM that lives inside Gmail, which matters because a lot of LinkedIn-led deals ultimately get closed in email threads.